 This Bacon, Brie & Cranberry Short Crust Tart is a great sweet & savoury tart that is perfect for warmer evenings when lighter meals are on the cards!

 Okay.
 So, I’ll be the first to admit, pastry isn’t my strongest suit.
 I don’t know why but it just never really comes out as planned.
 Until now!
 Everything came out exactly as I wanted to!
+These brie and cranberry tarts arrived out of the oven crisp with the gooiest most delicious filling!

 I had some left-over brie (I know, how!?), half a pack of bacon and some other bits and pieces and wondered “hey, what can I do with these”.
 I did originally think quiche but then thought that’s a lot to chuck out if it didn’t work out right.
 So, tarts it is!
 I’ve only ever made sweet tarts so something savoury is new to me.